 Because we have firefighter/EMTs at every station, when 911 gets a call for a medical emergency they will also dispatch the closest fire station to also respond to help.
 As we all know, minutes count during a medical response.
 Because our five fire stations are spread throughout our District, the fire engine is often closer than the ambulance.
 Our firefighter/EMTs have an excellent working relationship with the ambulance personnel, to ensure that the best possible care is provided on the scene.

 For property owners within the Missoula Rural Fire District, it is available to purchase all‐weather reflective address signs and posts at our cost.
-Currently, the lowest cost of $9.00 is for one single‐sided address number sign without a sign post.
-The highest cost of $21.00 is for one double‐sided address sign with a sign post included.
+Currently, our pricing is $17.00 for one single‐sided address number sign and $23.00 for one double‐sided address sign.

 Address signs help significantly in emergency situations.
 In addition to this, delivery drivers, family and friends are better able to find their destination from the road.
 When seconds count, our reflective address signs work well in day, night, and poor weather to help others find you.

 The signs are aluminum with reflective 6‐inch numbers showing your address and can be mounted on a steel post.
 MRFD firefighters will check each driveway prior to the installation of the sign, to ensure that the sign will be adequate and that the current fire maps show the correct location of your home.

 To order address signs, please mail in your payment with the completed MRFD Address Sign Order Form to our Station 1 Headquarters at: 2521 South Ave W; Missoula, MT 59804.
 This form is located on the "Forms" page found on the menu bar.

 A recreational campfire is a very small fire, no greater than 3‐feet in diameter, with flames no more than 2‐feet high.
 The purpose of the campfire would be for a cooking or warming fire.
 This fire would NOT be used for burning of waste material of any kind.